keystonejs/keystone/docs/guides/custom-schema.md

 ### Why is this bad?

-The problem with this approach is that the client can update the views with any arbitrary value.
-Even if there is no deliberate manipulation of the value, the GraphQL server is trusting that the update mutation is received from the same client immediately after the view query.
+The problem with this approach is that the client can set the view count to any arbitrary value.
+Moreover, even if there is no untoward manipulation of the count, the GraphQL server is trusting that the update mutation is received from the same client immediately after the view query.
 On heavily trafficked sites this will not always be the case.
 Read and Update requests from multiple clients can be received in any order depending on the speed of their internet connections, which means updates could override one another.

-## Setup
+## The solution

+Like any problem, there are multiple solutions.
+You could implement an incrementing value with [Hooks](/docs/guides/hooks.md), but in this example we're going to look at how to do this with a custom GraphQL mutation which will perform the incrementation on the server.

 For this example, we will be adding three things to Keystone's GraphQL schema:

 1. A custom **type** which will be returned by our mutation.
-2. A custom **mutation** which will actually increment the page views.
+2. A custom **mutation** which will increment the page views.
 3. A custom **query** which will check if the current page views are over a certain threshold.

 > **Note:** This custom query is somewhat superfluous; you could just query the page directly and check the views client-side.
 However, it serves to illustrate how custom queries are set up.

-## The type
+### The type

 First, let's define what we want our custom GraphQL type to look like: